How To Start a WordPress Blog in 2022: The Definitive Guide

 When you consistently write about a topic online, people in your industry start to consider you an expert.

-This expert status can bring you freelance work, job opportunities, speaking gigs, and can help you get in touch with other industry experts.
+This expert status can bring you freelance work, job opportunities, and speaking gigs, and can help you get in touch with other industry experts.

 3. Blogging Can Help You Grow Your Business